-- Press the SET UP WIRELESS HANDWHEEL soft key - > The control opens a pop-up window where you can set up the wireless handwheel configuration - Press the Start handwheel button to reactivate the wireless handwheel - ▶ Select the END button
+- Press the SET UP WIRELESS HANDWHEEL soft key - > The control opens a pop-up window for configuring wireless handwheels. - Press the Start handwheel button to reactivate the wireless handwheel - ▶ Select the END button

 The MOD menu includes a function for initial operation and configuration of the handwheel.